soonjokwon/VOX4AM/README.md

     - folder_path: The path where OBJ files are located.
 Note that obj file names must be numbers
       - e.g. For 500 obj files, the names must be 1.obj,2.obj,..,500.obj
     - obj_size: The number of obj files at the path
-    - dimension_size: The size of dimension along one side of the build space
+    - dimension_size: The size of dimension along one side of the build space (width, length, height)
     - voxel_size: The size of a unit voxel
-    - num_inside: The number representing the complete inside of the 3D model
+    - num_inside: The number representing the complete inside of the 3D model (usually 1 but can be changed)
       - The numbers representing outside and boundary of the 3D model are 0 and 1
 ## Contact Information
-- Soonjo Kwon, soonjo.kwon.1@gmail.com
+- Soonjo Kwon, soonjo.kwon@kumoh.ac.kr
+- Yosep Oh, yosep.oh@kyonggi.ac.kr
 ## Version
 - 1.0
 ## Reference